fanf2/kbd/README.md

 There is more variety of fixings for M3 screws.
 I'm going to try using [rivet nuts][] on the bottom because they only protrude 0.8mm.
-Rivet nuts are designed to be inserted into a metal panel; a riveting tool is inserted into the nut to stretch and expand it so that it wedges in the panel.
+Rivet nuts are designed to be inserted into a metal panel; a riveting tool is inserted into the nut to squash it so that it wedges in the panel.
 But I don't need this rivet action, just the flange and the internal thread.

 [rivet nuts]: https://en.wikipedia.org/wiki/Rivet_nut